Laged/murhakaverit-magic-manual/murhakaverit-magic-manual/docs/AnimationPhases.md

 Every transition except the hover section uses a cubic-bezier easing that starts gently and finishes aggressively.
 Matching curves are applied to the 0→48 % and 54→100 % segments, so the fall from the top pool and the drop from the title read with the same gravity profile.

+When the first droplet finishes an animation loop it triggers the optional `onIteration` callback.
+The homepage (`BloodDropletScene`) listens to that event to regenerate offsets and scales, so each cycle uses a fresh pattern without waiting for manual interaction.

 ## Debugging Tips

 - Because the animation relies on absolute `top` values, debugging is easiest with the browser DevTools “element box model” overlay—inspect a droplet and scrub the animation to see exact positions.